mkarner07/mkarner07.github.io/_posts/2024-01-28-Milestones-in-My-Writing-Journey_33-Articles-and-Counting.md

 - [The 8 Faces of Leadership]({% post_url 2024-01-04-The-8-Faces-of-Leadership %})
 - [The Decoy Effect]({% post_url 2024-01-11-The-Decoy-Effect %})

-In my upcoming articles, I'll concentrate on sharing personal stories that are shorter (around 3-6 minutes) and I'll ensure the titles are clear.
+In my upcoming articles, I'll concentrate on sharing personal stories that are shorter (around 3-6 minutes) and I'll ensure the titles are as clear as possbile.

 ### Metrics